Happyr/developer.happyr.com/_posts/2019-07-03-optimize-write-to-neo4-recommendation-engine.md

 {% endhighlight %}

-The write with ORM took 2 minutes and 21 second, using CYPHER 43 seconds, using UNWIND only 4 seconds!
+The write with ORM took 2 minutes and 21 seconds, using CYPHER 43 seconds, using UNWIND only 4 seconds!

 ## The solution